 - Erwin Laure, Max Planck Computing and Data Facility, Germany

 - Jakob Luettgau, University of Tennessee Knoxville, USA

 - Claudia Misale, IBM, USA

 - Yoonho Park, IBM, USA

 Topics of Interest

-We invite both short paper (8 pages single column) or full paper (12 pages single column) of original works.
+We invite both short paper (8 pages single column) or full papers (12 pages single column) of original works.
 Accepted papers will be included in the post-conference proceedings in Springer’s Lecture Notes in Computer Science (LNCS).
-We encourage works that are related to the following topics and accept other related topics.
+We encourage works related to the following topics and accept other related topics.

-- Experience and best practice of converged computing of cloud, edge, and HPC
+- Experience and best practices of converged computing of cloud, edge, and HPC

 - Resource and job management software